Inkhorns in the past, apostrophes in the future

 Words are slippery.
 Their meanings can mutate and multiply, differing according to where and how they are used.
 The word defence, for instance, will suggest different things to a sportsperson, a psychologist, a lawyer, a doctor, and a military strategist.
 Our relationship with a given word depends on our history with it and what it connotes for us.
 Yet for the most part we can communicate straightforwardly with others, since context supplies information that reduces the chances of misunderstanding.
 Now and then, however, the signal turns to noise. [more]

 May was Macmillan Dictionary’s month of business English, so a few of my articles fall under this category.
 My particular focus is on business jargon; like any other kind of jargon, it is inevitable and not inherently objectionable.
-However, it can also degenerate into near-meaningless gobbledegook (a phenomenon I’ve written about on this blog before).
+However, it can also degenerate into near-meaningless gobbledygook (a phenomenon I’ve written about on this blog before).
 “The business of gobbledegook” is a short assessment of this kind of language and the problems it can generate:

 When we communicate in a business environment, obscure jargon is an occupational hazard.
 Given how specialised are many industries and work environments, it’s natural that people will use a certain amount of terminology that won’t always make much sense to outsiders.
 The trouble is when this language is used in inappropriate contexts, or when it becomes so vague and jumbled as to be impenetrable even to its target audience. [more]

-That article includes a few lines of parody-gobbledegook; next came a full article of it, “Critical learnings, going forward”, which I’ve already introduced here.
+That article includes a few lines of parody-gobbledygook; next came a full article of it, “Critical learnings, going forward”, which I’ve already introduced here.
 A competition was held to translate the text into more meaningful English, and the submissions were a delight to read.

 My follow-up post, “Weaselly recognised”, continues the theme by examining how weasel words, jargon and periphrasis are sometimes used to euphemise awkward facts.
 It explains why this is not helpful, and stresses some of the benefits of plain language: